311zzb/gitlet/gitlet-design.md

     │   │   └── ...
     │   └── ...
-    ├── branches                                         <==== Store all the branch references │   ├── master                                       <==== The default branch.
+    ├── branches                                         <==== Store all the branch references │   ├── R1                                           <==== Directory of branches fetched from a remote repository │   │   ├── master                                   <==== A branch fetched from a remote, will be displayed as "R1/master"
+    │   │   └── ...
+    │   ├── master                                       <==== The default branch.
 Contains a hash pointer to a commit │   └── ...
     └── remotes                                          <==== Store all the remote references